 Posted by Shyam Seth, Product Manager, Google Mobile Checking Gmail on your phone isn’t reserved for those of us with extra fancy mobile devices — sure, it’s easier to use Gmail when your iPhone has a touchscreen or there’s a downloadable app built especially for your BlackBerry , but Gmail is available on almost all mobile devices today.
 If your phone has a data plan, it can get Gmail

 Posted by Michael Santerre, Consumer Operations Associate As part of National Cyber Security Awareness Month , we’d like to take this opportunity to remind you about smart password practices.
 Help ensure you’re protecting your computer, website, and personal information by checking out our security series on the Google blog or visiting http://www.staysafeonline.org

 Posted by Marcus Foster, Product Manager, Google Mobile Those of you who live in your Gmail inboxes usually want to know what’s happening with your email more instantly than standard fetch mail on your phone allows.
 Sure, using Gmail in your mobile browser gives you all the benefits of conversation threading and starring, but you still have to refresh every time you want to check for new mail.

 Posted by Ian Whitfield, Software Engineering Intern People keep track of lots of things in their Google Calendars — meetings, business trips, due dates and conference calls.

 Welcome to Jim's Tips!

-Jims.Tips is one of my little corners of the Internet; my sandbox and playground for all things Web Development.
+Jims.Tips is one of my little corners of the Internet; my voice for all things tech.
 I love riding on the bleeding edge of technology, and I love exploring new gadgets, services, Web sites, programs, and anything interesting!
 Here you will find all sorts of tips and information about those things that interest me.
 Thanks for visiting!